GCcollab Terms and Conditions of Use

 When posting content, you should consider your role within your organization, your work responsibilities and your intended audience.
 We recommend that content be provided in both official languages as a best practice.

-Requirements of the Communications Policy and the Copyright Act
+Requirements of the Communications and Federal Identity Policy, and the Copyright Act

 Our Commitment to Accessibility